-This question is of huge importance as its being asked quite a lot these days.
-This is because many of the known Cannabinoids have been gaining traction in the mainstream public through a phenomenon called the cannabis revolution.
+This question is of enormous importance as it’s being asked quite a lot these days.
+Many of the known Cannabinoids have been gaining traction in the mainstream public through a phenomenon called the cannabis revolution.
 Briefly speaking, we can say that these are the chemical compounds that derive from the different species of the cannabis plant (and other places).
-Here, we talk about these chemical compounds in descriptive details, and we also talk about the related things that are to these compounds.
+Here, we talk about these chemical compounds in descriptive detail, and we also talk about the related things that are to these compounds.

 Cannabinoids are a set of chemical compounds that can be found in different places of the natural (and unnatural) ecosystem.
-These are used for the affinity of different cannabinoid receptors that the body of a living thing can have.
-Once attached to these different types of receptors, then these can initiate different kinds of bodily functions like keeping the body in homeostasis and reducing the effects of anxiety and stress.
-This is why people are getting fond of these compounds, as different types of these chemical compounds come with a lot of significant therapeutic effects.
+These are interacting with varying cannabinoid receptors that the body of a living thing can have.
+Once attached to these different receptors, they impose other bodily functions like keeping the body in homeostasis and reducing anxiety and stress.

 Types of different cannabinoids: